octo-technology/tezos-academy/src/Chapters/ChapterVariables/course.md

 # Chapter 3 : Variables

-<dialog character="mechanics">You're not very good, are you?
-Seems like you have locked the parameters.
+<dialog character="mechanics">Seems like you have locked-in the parameters.
 You should unlock them so we can later change the ship configuration if need be.</dialog>

 ## Constants